emweb/winstng/README-winst.txt

 you want to download in your machine and then build on another machine.
 Dependencies for Windows builds must be downloaded on a Windows machine.

+"winst git" downloads Wt from git and builds it.

+  > winst git -G "NMake Makefiles"
+  > nmake

 Unix
 -----